top of page

 - Dave Lenahan, Host, The Songwriter Connection Podcast

-Taylor Borton is a Nashville-based singer/songwriter, storyteller, and musician.
-Her distinct and eclectic vocal style and music effortlessly cross multiple genres incorporating the best of country, Americana, folk, and singer/songwriter.
-She pulls from each of these genres to create a rich, pure, and unique style of her own adding raw, real-life experiences to create the story behind her songs.
+Taylor Borton is an award winning Nashville-based singer/songwriter, storyteller, and musician.
+Her distinct and eclectic vocals and music effortlessly cross multiple genres blending the best from country, Americana, folk, and singer/songwriter.
+She pulls from each of these genres to create a rich, pure, and unique style of her own adding raw, real-life experiences to create the story behind each of her songs.
 Her voice is traditional yet seasoned with an edgy, contemporary flair.
 Borton credits John Prine, Loretta Lynn, Patsy Cline, and singer/songwriter Lori McKenna as her biggest musical influences.
-Borton is an “old soul” with a young and charismatic spirit, and her songwriting is mature well beyond her years.
+She is an “old soul” with a young and charismatic spirit and her songwriting is mature well beyond her years.

 Music Videos